OWASP/www-chapter-czech-republic/index.md

 Upcoming Events
 ---------------
-Dear OWASP fellows, We are pleased to inform you that we are working to bring you the next local chapter meeting.
-Keep in touch for more information soon, and let us know if you want to submit a talk.
+Dear OWASP fellows, It’s our pleasure to inform you that the next local chapter meeting will be held on November 8th 2023 at Živo u Palečka in Brno.
+Please register on Eventbrite [HERE!](https://www.eventbrite.com/e/747774031257/)

 OWASP Czech Republic
 --------------------